We want to make sure you can use our website easily

 If you don't have Excel installed on your computer, try storing documents in OneDrive or Dropbox, if Excel Online opens them in your browser.

 Microsoft Word documents

-Disability Access and Inclusion Plan - have your say
+Have your say on our Disability Access and Inclusion Plan

 Our Disability Access and Inclusion Plan (DAIP) for 2016 to 2021 supports our ongoing commitment to providing accessible and inclusive services and information.

-We invite our members and their families, and the wider community to provide feedback on the plan by completing the access and inclusion - member and community feedback form.
+We invite our members and their families, and the wider community to provide feedback on the plan by completing our access and inclusion - member and community feedback form.

-Your feedback will help us plan for future initiatives and develop strategies for disability access and inclusion.
+Your feedback will help us plan future initiatives and develop strategies for disability access and inclusion.

 Do you have feedback about using our website?

 We’re always working to make our website as accessible and usable as possible.

 Please contact us if you have any feedback or questions about using our website, or you need help with accessing the information you need.